-WOOD TECHNOLOGY II (64200).5 credit Grades 9, 10, 11, 12
+WOOD TECHNOLOGY II (64200)

 Prerequisite: Wood Technology I or teacher recommendation

 Students will further their experience with manufacturing machines and techniques while constructing more advanced projects and designs.
 Students will begin to utilize their creativity and style in several individual projects.
 All work is hands-on in a dynamic lab setting.